 - German Emigration Lists (lists of people who applied to leave Germany)

-- Germany Births and Baptisms 1558-1898 and Marriages 1558-1929 at FamilySearch click on "Europe" under "Browse by Location" when you get there; these collections are not complete, but they may contain clues to help further your research in German records
+- Germany Births and Baptisms 1558-1898, Marriages 1558-1929 and other records at FamilySearch These collections are not complete, but they may contain clues to help further your research in German records.

-- Determining a Place of Origin in Germany from the FHL is a helpful resource
+- Determining a Place of Origin in Germany from FamilySearch is a helpful resource